li-xin-yi/security-summer-labs/lab4/readme.md

 # Lab 4: Processing encrypted data with Homomorphic Encryption (HE)

-**(Fully) Homomorphic Encryption (HE)** is a special class of encryption technique that allows for computations to be done on encrypted data, without requiring key to decrypt the ciphertext before operations and keep encrypted.
+**(Fully) Homomorphic Encryption (HE)** is a special class of encryption technique that allows for computations to be done on encrypted data, without requiring a key to decrypt the ciphertext before operations and keep it encrypted.
 It was first envisioned in 1978 [^rivest1978data] and constructed in 2009 [^gentry2009fully].
 By applying HE to protect the customer's data on cloud, the cloud service can perform the computation directly on the given data with a state-of-the-art cryptographic security guarantee.

 ```{seealso}
 In general, a *fully* homomorphic encryption system supports both addition and multiplication operartions, while a *partially* homomorphic encryption may only enable one of them (e.g. [Paillier cryptosystem](https://en.wikipedia.org/wiki/Paillier_cryptosystem) is one implementation of partially homomorphic encryption that supports only addition operation [^paillier1999public]).